MdSamsuzzohaShayon/nodejs-nextjs-ponditi-lms/README.md

 ### Development

  - **Requirement update-2**
+ - Reset all targeted value after making request and mounting a component
  - **Register user**
-   - Only digit for OTP Code
+   - Only digit for OTP Code ✅
-   - Verify user profile by admin (Until they are verified they will be unlisted from search)
+   - Verify user profile by **admin** (Until they are verified they will be unlisted from search)
-   - Next button to the right
+   - Next button to the right ✅
-   - Use bulk sms bd for sending messages
+   - Use bulk sms bd for sending messages ✅
  - **Send request**
    - Detail of teacher (Any one can see techer detail), Send request visible only if he is logged in as student
    - After filtering by default they will select subjects and class (By default no available class and subjects)